My Argentine Heart

 Autumn, Athena, Angela, Alex, and Amnesia

 Thanks to the excellent acting of all concerned, especially the two leads, this was a very enjoyable little movie.
 The gimmick in this one was amnesia.
 This is not one of the usuals.
 A stressed-out and manipulated best-selling young adult author makes her getaway right before she is about to be interviewed on TV.
 Yes, she leaves everyone in the lurch at the last minute, very unprofessionally, I might add.
 She has an automobile accident and gets amnesia.
 In order to give her a week or two without her memory for a story and a romance to develop, the viewer is called upon to suspend their disbelief for a bit.
-She is a world-famous author who was about to be on the red carpet for a world premiere of a movie based on one of her novels.
+She is a world-famous author who was about to be on the red carpet for the world premiere of a movie based on one of her novels.
 And no one except her sister and her boyfriend/manager knows she is missing.
-Add to that, the police do not search for a car which should have been found in hours as a tree fell across the road where her car drove into a gully.
+Add to that, the police do not search for a car which would have been found in hours because a tree fell across the road where her car drove into a gully.
 Big red flashing arrow there, officers.
 Of course, her cell phone and all the clues to her identity are left in her car.

 Charity Wakefield